Everyone used to think that getting rid of the sounds of heavy traffic and big vehicles was as simple as throwing up a concrete sound wall.

 - Minimizes the physical, mental, and emotional impact of noise on the environment and community

-- A variety of patterns and wall colors for aesthetics
+- A variety of design patterns and wall colors for aesthetics

-- Protects highway users from reverberations crossing between the barriers allowing for use along both sides of the highway
+- Protects travelers from reverberations crossing between the barriers allowing for use along both sides of the highway

 - No rotting, rusting, or animal nesting to worry about